Student Investigators Guide

 Approval Period.
 Unless you were granted an Exempt determination (no expiration date), the CPHS approval letter will include an effective date and an expiration date.
 Be sure to make a note of the expiration date.
 Additionally, review the Study Renewal/Continuation section below.

-- Three-year approval period.
+- Ten-year approval period.
 To qualify, the research must:

 - involve no more than minimal risk to participants (as defined by 45 CFR 46.102);

 - One-year approval period.
-Unless a protocol qualifies for a three-year approval period, in most circumstances it is given a one-year approval period.
+Unless a protocol qualifies for a ten-year approval period, in most circumstances it is given a one-year approval period.

-- Three-year approval period.
+- Ten-year approval period.
 To qualify, the research must:

 - Several months before the expiration date, you will start to receive eProtocol-generated courtesy reminders.
 Applications for continuation review should be submitted eight weeks prior to the expiration date to allow sufficient time for the renewal process.
 It is a Principal Investigator /Student Investigator responsibility to submit for renewed approval in a timely manner.
 In keeping with federal regulations, if approval expires, all human subjects research activities—including data analysis—must cease until re-approval from CPHS is received.